How is Wearable Devices Revolutionizing Medical IoT?

 There is a risk of data loss during transmission from the data collector (microcontroller) to the recipient (smartphone or cloud storage).
 This limitation must be addressed by any reliable health monitoring system.
 Saving information temporarily in the microcontroller is one approach to this problem.

 Wearable technology is becoming increasingly commonplace in many areas, from sports and fitness to health monitoring.
 It has made it possible for people to monitor a wide range of conditions in their homes and workplaces.
 Wearables and other Internet of Things gadgets are here to stay.
 Their acceptance and application are forecast to increase dramatically during the next years.
-IoT and wearables will undoubtedly play a significant role in healthcare as the Giants propel it to the forefront of IoT development offerings.
+IoT and wearables will undoubtedly play a significant role in healthcare as the Giants propel it to the forefront of IoT development offerings by Boodskap.